Employment and Volunteer Opportunities

 Current Employment Opportunities

-The Supervised Visitation (SV) Program Coordinator position is primarily responsible for supervising visits and coordinating the visit schedule, including client and volunteer scheduling.
-The SV program provides a safe structure and welcoming environment for non-residential parents to visit their children.
-Working in partnership with Whatcom County Superior Court, Faith Lutheran Church, and active volunteers, the SV program provides a temporary means for parents and children to maintain a connection and relationship until the parent can visit without supervision.
-An ideal candidate will demonstrate an aptitude for sensitively and successfully working with families and volunteers, and setting healthy and safe boundaries.
+The Supervised Visitation (SV) Program Manager is responsible for the ongoing oversight and development of a program that provides a safe structure and welcoming environment for non-residential parents to visit their children, when the court has otherwise prohibited contact.
+Working in partnership with Whatcom County Superior Court, Faith Lutheran Church and volunteers, the SV program provides a temporary means for parents and children to maintain a connection and relationship until the parent can visit without supervision.
+The SV Program Manager is primarily responsible for conducting all program client intakes, assessing safety concerns and managing risk, collaborating with program partners, recruiting and training volunteers, and supervising program staff.
+The SV Program Manager will understand and have compassion for the dynamics and complexities present within the program and families served, will understand and promote the SV program’s alignment with the WDRC’s goals, will believe in the mission of the WDRC, and will enthusiastically embrace the opportunity to work with our team.

-This position’s weekly hours include Saturday mornings to early afternoons and some evenings to 7:30pm.
+This position’s weekly hours include some weekday evenings to 7:30pm and some Saturday mornings to early afternoons.

 Current Volunteer and Internship Opportunities